Open-Cascade-SAS/OCCT/dox/overview/overview.md

 @section OCCT_OVW_SECTION_5 Requirements

-Open CASCADE Technology is designed to be highly portable and is known to work on wide range of platforms (UNIX, Linux, Windows, Mac OS X).
+Open CASCADE Technology is designed to be highly portable and is known to work on wide range of platforms (UNIX, Linux, Windows, Mac OS X, Android).
-Current version is officially certified on Windows (IA-32 and x86-64), Linux (x86-64) and MAC OS X (x86-64) platforms.
+Current version is officially certified on Windows (IA-32 and x86-64), Linux (x86-64), MAC OS X (x86-64) and Android (4.0.4 armv7) platforms.

 The tables below describe the recommended hardware and software configurations for which OCCT is certified to work.